 PED 252.
-VARSITY BASEBALL (0-2-1)
+VARSITY BASEBALL (0-2-1) PREREQUISITE: Instructor permission.

 This course covers advanced baseball techniques.
 Emphasis is placed on refining skills and developing more advanced strategies and techniques.
 Upon completion, students should be able to play baseball at a competitive level.